 Free Methodist founder B.T.
 Roberts, this publication’s former editor, helped young people prepare for the day of the Lord when he started Chili Seminary (now Roberts Wesleyan College and Northeastern Seminary) near Rochester, New York.
 He said students’ “welfare for both worlds requires” Christian education (fmchr.ch/btrw).

-Other Free Methodists followed Roberts’ lead and started institutions of higher learning in California, Illinois, Kansas, Michigan and Washington that have had a huge impact inside and beyond Free Methodism.
+Other Free Methodists followed Roberts’ lead and started institutions of higher learning in California, Illinois, Kansas, Michigan, South Dakota and Washington that have had a huge impact inside and beyond Free Methodism.
 I wouldn’t be here without my parents’ decision to attend one of these colleges, and my life is infinitely better each day because I chose to follow in their footsteps.

 In the center of this issue, you’ll find LIGHT + LIFE’s annual Higher Education Guide.
 If you know someone considering a college, university or seminary degree, please share this issue with them.
 Please also consider visiting the websites of these institutions and contributing to scholarships for students who might not otherwise afford a Christ-centered education.

 Jeff Finley serves as this magazine’s executive editor and previously worked as a reporter and editor for Sun-Times Media.
 He is an alumnus of Greenville University and the University of Illinois, and he serves on the board of Friends of Immanuel University.1